zaaahir/cos/arcade.md

 Read [the main README](https://github.com/zaaahir/cos/README.md) for more details on technicals and specifics, this is just a brief overview!

+**Made it to Showcase round 3, thank you to everyone who voted!
+I will be making an indepth guide and running sessions about building your own OS, from scratch, for free!
+If you have any questions, comments, criticisms, or just want to say hi, my Slack is "@vote cOS for showcase"**

 Installation can be done using the Dockerfile.
 You will need QEMU (the emulator I used) for running locally!

 ## Background